angelinetsui/angelinetsui.github.io/_pages/publications.md

 Book chapters
 ----

-**Tsui, A. S. M.**, Marchman, A. V., Frank, M. C. (invited submission).
-A large-scale data approach to study children’s language development. _Advances in Child Development and Behavior._
+**Tsui, A. S. M.**, Marchman, A. V., Frank, M. C. (invited submission, manuscript under revision).
+Building theories of consistency and variability in children’s language development: A large-scale data approach. _Advances in Child Development and Behavior._

 Fennell, C. T., **Tsui, A. S. M.** (2020).
 Multilingualism. _Encyclopedia of Child and Adolescent Development._ Wiley.